3.1 Heartbroken rebels

 I had to pay it.

 I didn’t have a choice.
-I had to fit into my family and the church, because I was utterly dependent on them for survival.
-But there was this fighting impulse in me that refused to make peace with what was demanded of me.
+I had to fit in because I was utterly dependent on family for survival.

 A rebel.

-And I wanted to love the adults in my life, I really wanted that.
-But they were hurting me, and this….
+As kid, I had a puppy heart.
+I wanted to love the people in my life, I really wanted that.
+But even while they took very good care of me, they were hurting me in a deeply personal way. and this….

 Broke my heart.